ConfederacyOfGaia/Gaia/dms-guide.md

 - If the party decides to follow later, they'll find evidence of a battle on the road, and a DC 15 Survival check will allow them to follow the bandits that escaped to their camp.

 The bandit camp will contain 6-8 bandits, 3 of them injured by their scuffle with the dragonborn.
 They will be aggressive and violent immediately.
 If the party defeats them, they'll find a chest containing a 54 gilders and 24 bits, along with enough jerkins and martial weapons to outfit a band of 12 humans and their rations and supplies.

+### Abandoned Ruins

+An old abandoned ruin sits deep in the woods, several days journey from the town.
+It is inhabited by ***grung***, who the party encounters gradually over the course of the adventure, which should span several days.

+The orcs of the Sunless Citadel direct the party to these ruins because they once housed a great human library containing many books of lore about the Old World.
+However, the grung have lived here to hundreds of years and have taken it over, and are viscious combatants.

+The ruins should be semi- or mostly-submerged, since the grung are amphibious; this presents problems for the party, since they don't have a way to breath underwater.
+The actual library room should be trapped in an area underwater that is sealed in and contains air, or perhaps a whole level at the bottom is filled with air and not water.

+##### Todo

+- Introduce gilly weed, or ensure they have several stones that let them breath water.

 ### Overland Travel to a Neighboring City